How to use heated Multi-Etch

 Simple Double Boilers

 Prepare your Multi-Etch for use.
-Add water with the help of a funnel.
+Add the Multi-Etch powder and water with the help of a funnel.
 For regular strength, you will add one gallon of de-ionized or distilled water; for double strength, add 1/2 gallon.
 Shake vigorously and leave overnight, or, if using sooner, shake again right before use.

 While waiting for the Multi-Etch solution to reach desired temperature, clean your titanium parts with Simple Green.